 A popular snack along Senegal's coast where seafood is plentiful, these small fried hand pies are filled with a spicy herb and fish filling.
+Serve them with kaani sauce.
+This recipe first appeared in our May 2012 issue along with John O'Connor's story A Feast For All.

 - 1 3⁄4 cups flour